TrackerLounge/DojoJoe/README.md

 The fingers have deaminum magnets epoxyied onto the fingertips to allow Dojo Joe to grasp my wrist or arm in a breakable grip.
 In the hand, the paracord is used to retain a metal nut.
 This nut is a spacer to adjust the grasp of the fingers.
 The paracord allows the nut to hang out of the way when not needed.

+An elatic line runs from each upper arm (hole was placed 1/3 of the way down the humerus, from the shoulder) thru the pelvic bone and attach to the knee joint.
+The pelvic bone floats freely on the elastic line.

 <table>
 <thead>
 <tr>